 Safety Tips & Regulations

-- Hand Signals: use hand signals well in advance of any turn and always do a shoulder check for traffic before you signal a turn.
+Hand Signals: signal before turning and make eye contact to ensure other road users see you.
+Always do a shoulder check for traffic before you signal a turn.
 The correct sequence is:

 - Keep both hands on the handlebars and scan backwards over your left shoulder for traffic.